partykit/partykit/apps/docs/src/content/docs/quickstart.md

 ---
 title: Quickstart
-description: Bring realtime collaboration to your app with PartyKit
+description: Build a collaborative realtime application with PartyKit
 ---

 Follow this quickstart guide to create and deploy your first PartyKit app in just a few minutes.